frederic-perez/AmE-dictionary/dictionary.md

 __downbeat__ :two::shit:
 __downed__ _v_ _Terrorists had downed a Russian plane in October._
 __downers__ :two::shit:
-__downhill__ :camera::two::shit: Simple and easy? _David Bowie dead, and it was all downhill from there._
+__downhill__ :camera::three::shit: Simple and easy? _David Bowie dead, and it was all downhill from there._
 __downpours__
 __downright__ :dart::two::shit: _Not to mention, just downright good looking._
 __downsides__